.JSX React JSX

 Vite tool

-Fast build tool with native JSX support via esbuild for development and Rollup for production
+Fast build tool with native JSX support via esbuild in dev and Rollup in prod.
+Scaffolds React projects with `npm create vite@latest`

 SWC tool

-Rust-based JavaScript/JSX compiler used by Next.js, offering 20-70x faster transpilation than Babel
+Rust-based JavaScript/JSX compiler used by Next.js.
+20-70× faster transpilation than Babel with compatible output.
+Drop-in replacement for @babel/preset-react